• Online Degree Explore Bachelor’s & Master’s degrees

 1. Application cover letter This is the most common type of cover letter that candidates use to apply for a job.
 This traditional style includes details about your professional experience that are relevant to the requirements of the job post.

-7. How to Write a Cover Letter for a Job Application
+7. How to Write a Letter of Application (Example & Tips)

 Keep in mind that the recruiter may cross-reference your cover letter with your resume, so make sure the two sync up.
 4. Paragraph 2: Why You're a Great Fit for the Job.
 Next, sell yourself and your experience by choosing one or two concrete examples that show why you're a great fit for the position.